ppinard/fsaecostreport/docs/editors/generate.rst

 However, instead of generating the whole cost report every time you want to check for errors, the cost report generator allows you to only check for errors in one or many systems without generating the actual report.
-The advantage of this is that you can process one system at the time and fix the errors.
+The advantage is that you can process one system at the time and fix its errors.
 Once a system has no more errors, you can mark it off and move to the next one.

 How to do this?